pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/060-list-slicing.md

   websites

 --- |
   Here, the behavior is different.
-In this example, we don't create a slice of the list.
-Rather, assigned certain values to a portion of the list.
+In this example, we didn't create a slice of the list.
+Rather, we assigned certain values to a portion of the list.

 ---
 type: multiple-choice-question